herrkraatz/react-unit-testing/README.md

     - A single piece of code (usually a function or a class/object) is tested, separate from other pieces.
     - Unit Tests are very helpful if you need to change your code: If your set of Unit Tests verify that your code works, you can safely change your code and have confidence that the other parts of your program will still work as expected.
     - Unit Tests wording can be used for documentation.
-    - Save time because you don't have to do manual testing after working on your code again and again.
-And again.
+    - Save time because you don't have to always repeat manual testing after working on your code.
+    - Examples:
+        - Testing a function without passing any argument
+        - Testing a function by passing a wrong argument type
+        - Passing the correct argument type to a function: Testing if the outcome is valid
+        - Testing UI Components: Component has the right hierarchy / classes attached

     TDD: TDD (Test-Driven Development / or Design) was developed out of Unit Testing:
     - Some quotes: